-If we look at from a broad perspective the effects of soil pollution are vast, dangerous and many.
-In any case, the effects can be summarized in three broad categories such as;
+If we look at from a broad perspective, the effects of soil pollution are vast, dangerous and many.
+In any case, the effects can be summarised in three broad categories such as;

 - Hazardous chemical entered into the food chain from the soil, causes disruption of biochemical process.